-We’re enamored with the style habits of women across the globe.
-And as the world continues to shrink thanks in large part to social media, it’s becoming much easier to learn and get inspired by the fashion of different cultures.
-While we're intrigued by what people wear to work or in their day-to-day lives, we're equally as curious about what women wear for going out around the world.
-Seriously—who doesn’t want to know how polished French girls or cool Japanese women dress when they’re heading out for a night on the town?
+We're enamored with the style habits of women across the globe.
+And as the world continues to shrink (thanks in large part to social media), it's becoming increasingly easy to learn about and get inspired by the fashion of different cultures.
+While we're always intrigued by what women wear to work and in their day-to-day lives, we're equally as curious about what they wear when they're going out.
+Seriously—who doesn't want to know how polished French girls or cool Japanese women dress when they're hitting the town?
 We sure do.

 "We have a kind of relaxed but refined after-dark style.
 We'll do washed-out jeans, a top with some personality—maybe backless—and low heels, or maybe a simple Zimmermann slip with a right-now third piece like a choker or hoop earrings.
 We don't try too hard, and being overdressed is a thing here.
 I guess with our beach-to-bar vibe, we're about practicality without sacrificing on style." — Alison Rice, fashion editor, Who What Wear Australia

 As we highlighted from Garance Doré’s book, Love Style Life, French girls don't want to be seen when they go out.
 "You'd better know that the Parisian will do everything she can to avoid being photographed, because wanting to have your picture taken is way too try-hard," Doré mentions in her book.
 "She dresses in her eternal outfit of jeans and high heels with her hair down.
 Because, really, getting dressed up means you care.
 She's got better things to do."